meringue7/Writeups/HTB/Puppy/Puppy.md

 Info: Download successful!
 ```

-After unziping it, I find new credentials in a xmlf file.
+After unziping it, I find new credentials in a xml file.

 ```xml
 # cat nms-auth-config.xml.bak